Ja, vi elsker dette landet: Background

 "Ja, vi elsker dette landet" was written by Bjørnstjerne Bjørnson and composed by Rikard Nordraak between 1859 and 1868, and gradually came to replace "Sønner av Norge" as the most recognised national anthem.
 Until the early 20th century, "Sønner av Norge" and "Ja, vi elsker dette landet" were used alongside each other, but "Sønner av Norge" was preferred in official settings.
-Since 2011, the anthem Mitt lille land by Ole Paus has also been called a "new national anthem" and notably featured in the memorial ceremonies following the 2011 Norway attacks.
+Since 2011, the anthem "Mitt lille land" by Ole Paus has also been called a "new national anthem" and notably featured in the memorial ceremonies following the 2011 Norway attacks.
 On Norwegian Constitution Day in 2012, the NRK broadcast opened with "Mitt lille land."

 In addition, Norway has an unofficial royal anthem, "Kongesangen", based on "God Save the King" and written in its modern form by Gustav Jensen.
 The psalm "Gud signe vårt dyre fedreland", written by Elias Blix and with a melody by Christoph Ernst Friedrich Weyse, is often called Norway's "national psalm".

 Lyrics

-Bjørnson wrote in a modified version of the Danish language current in Norway at the time.
+Bjørnson wrote in a modified version of the Danish language used in Norway at the time.
 Written Bokmål has since been altered in a series of orthographic reforms intended to distinguish it from Danish and bring it closer to spoken Norwegian.
-The text below, and commonly in use today, is identical to Bjørnson's original in using the same words, but with modernised spelling and punctuation.
+The text below, commonly used today, is identical to Bjørnson's original in using the same words but with modernised spelling and punctuation.
 The most sung verses—1, 7 and 8 (which are highlighted and in bold)—have been modernised most and have several variations in existence.
-For example, Bjørnson originally wrote «drømme på vor jord», which some sources today write as «drømme på vår jord», while others write «drømmer på vår jord».
+For example, Bjørnson originally wrote "drømme på vor jord", which some sources today write as "drømme på vår jord", while others write "drømmer på vår jord".

-In each verse, the last two lines are sung twice, and one or two words are repeated an extra time when the lines are sung the second time (for example "senker" in the first verse).
+In each verse, the last two lines are sung twice, and one or two words are repeated an extra time when the lines are sung the second time (for example, "senker" in the first verse).
 These words are written in italics in the Norwegian lyrics below.
 The first verse is written down in full as an example.

 Poetic translation and metric version

-The three commonly used stanzas of Ja, vi elsker were translated into English long ago.
-The name of the translator is seldom mentioned in printed versions of the English text.
-It has so far not been possible to identify the translator or ascertain when it was translated.
-But the following versions of stanzas 1, 7, and 8 are well known and often sung by descendants of Norwegian immigrants to the United States.
-Its popularity and familiarity among Norwegian-Americans seems to indicate that it has been around for a long time, certainly since before the middle of the 20th century, and possibly much earlier.
-This translation may be regarded as the "official" version in English.